 Every year 280 million tons of plastic is produced globally, yet estimates suggest that only 10% each year is actually recycled.
 Capturing this waste stream presents a significant and untapped business opportunity, as does the redesign of packaging, and the thought process around waste creation.
 The Plasticity Forum presents ideas and opens up discussions on how to harness this material in new ways, both “pre” and “post” consumer use.

 We address design, materials, innovations, re-use, and waste reduction in the aim of encouraging further innovations within plastic use and powerful collaborations between our community which includes producers, users, recyclers, designers, innovators and entrepreneurs.
-The forum is form part of a global series of events in Portugal related to the ocean and our communities that surround it, including The Economist’s World Ocean Summit and Portugal’s Blue Week.
+The forum is taking place during the same week as Chinaplas 2016, and will include a tour to that event.

-The first Plasticity Forum was held in Rio de Janeiro at the the Rio+20 Earth Summit, and was followed by a highly successful event at the Asia Society in Hong Kong in June, 2013.
+The first Plasticity Forum was held in Rio de Janeiro at the the Rio+20 Earth Summit, and was followed by successful events in Hong Kong, New York and Portugal.
 Plasticity is about bringing together leaders who can learn and collaborate with one another to help scale up some of the great solutions which are now coming to market.
 The goal is to have a world where plastic is used, but without creating a plastic footprint on our communities.
 Plasticity Forums showcase sustainable solutions and market opportunities for transforming plastic waste into a valuable resource.

-Please contact us to find out more information so that you can be part of our event in 2015: email@example.com
+Please contact us to find out more information so that you can be part of our 5th annual Shanghai event in 2016: email@example.com